 It is what you do with your savings and what you don’t do with it that makes the difference.

 We know of people who love to save money.
 They are all around us.
 Saving is their passion.

-They trek for one hour instead of paying fifty naira for Keke.
-They refuse to enjoy any good things of life because they are always saving.
+They trek for one hour instead of paying fifty naira to enter a bus or Keke.
+They refuse to enjoy any good thing of life because they are always saving.
 You would be amazed at how much they have been able to save if they tell you.

 But piling it up and living the misery life is not the solution to wealth, though, it is very important.

 When we have saved that money, you are tempted to do a lot of things with it.
-But avoid these five things because they are going to ruin you financially.
+But avoid these five things because they are going to ruin your finances.